 Use graphics that tell your story rather than relying on a lot of text on the screen.
 Even if you plan on using a script with your notes, which we recommend, nothing is more boring than a PowerPoint with bullet points and lots of text that the presenter is reading.

 Most presenters struggle with putting too much text on the screen and not relying enough on graphics to tell the story.
 Spending a little more time choosing graphics that can tell your story can help keep your presentation interesting and stimulating for attendees.

-If you are like me, you regularly sign up for webinars knowing that you won’t be able to attend, hoping to get the SlideShare or recorded webinar that you can listen to when you have a few minutes to spare.
-This is why it’s extremely important that you send very thorough recaps of the webinar to both those that attended and to those that did not.
-One additional advantage to sending a thorough recap is that it creates an additional touchpoint -and can reinforce your message and provide another call-to-action for your offer mentioned in the webinar.
+It’s extremely important that you send very thorough recaps of the webinar to both those that attended and to those that did not.
+One additional advantage to sending a thorough recap is that it creates an additional touch-point, and can reinforce your message and provide another call-to-action for your offer mentioned in the webinar.